 The Appointments Clause is “among the significant structural safeguards of the constitutional scheme” and “is a bulwark against one branch aggrandizing its power at the expense of another branch.”

-What is astounding is that this kind of “co-operative bipartisanship” only runs one direction.
-The Democrat Party would never join hands with an ideologically Right-minded Republican effort, especially one that was so damaging to their agenda.
+What is consistently infuriating is that this kind of “happy bipartisanship” only runs one direction…ever.
+The Democrat Party would never join hands with an ideologically Right-minded Republican effort, especially one that was so damaging to all they say they stand for.

-S 679 is only the latest example in a very long list that perhaps should begin with Mr. Obama’s former presidential opponent, John McCain, whose party loyalty can best be shown by the plethora of George W. Bush’s judicial nominations he ceded to the Senate Democrat minority.
+It is only the latest example in a very long list that perhaps should begin with Mr. Obama’s hapless former presidential opponent, John McCain, who was only too happy to give up the majority of George W. Bush’s judicial nominations to the Senate Democrat minority.

 But such examples are legion.

-No, it’s the efforts of the current Congress pushing to empower the current president that one finds both stunning and disturbing.
+No, it’s the efforts of the current Congress pushing to empower the current president that makes the blood run cold.

 As Tony Perkins of the Family Research Council noted regarding the Senate’s original approval process of Barack Obama’s cabinet back in January of 2009;